apache/doris/new-docs/en/sql-manual/sql-reference-v2/Data-Definition-Statements/Create/CREATE-TABLE.md

 #### Partitioning and bucketing

 A table must specify the bucket column, but it does not need to specify the partition.
-For the specific introduction of partitioning and bucketing, please refer to the [Data Division] (DORIS/Getting Started/Relational Model and Data Division.md) document.
+For the specific introduction of partitioning and bucketing, please refer to the [Data Division](../../../../data-table/data-partition.html) document.

 Tables in Doris can be divided into partitioned tables and non-partitioned tables.
 This attribute is determined when the table is created and cannot be changed afterwards.
 That is, for partitioned tables, you can add or delete partitions in the subsequent use process, and for non-partitioned tables, you can no longer perform operations such as adding partitions afterwards.